Zero6992/chatGPT-discord-bot/README.md

 Version 4 changes configuration and conversation storage.
 Unofficial free-provider aggregators, browser-cookie authentication and hidden fallbacks have been removed.
-Use an official API, a local/custom endpoint or a supported personal CLI backend.
+Use an official API, a local/custom endpoint or a supported CLI backend.
 Legitimate official API free tiers remain supported.

 Follow the [migration guide](docs/migration.md) for environment-variable mappings,